Native American Initiative

-In 2014, CSU also supported the printing of the State of American Indian and Alaska Native Education in California 2014 report.
-The report, by the California Indian Culture and Sovereignty Center at Cal State San Marcos, provides baseline data about the education of the Native American population in California.
-The data in the report can be used among higher education professionals, community and opinion leaders, as well as policy makers.
+The CSU supported bringing the State of American Indian and Alaska Native Education in California 2014 report to print.
+The report, by the California Indian Culture and Sovereignty Center, located at Cal State San Marcos, provides baseline data about the education of the Native American population in California.
+The data in the report can be used by higher education professionals, community leaders, and policy makers to develop programs that support Native American students.

 The CSU Native American Initiative began in March 2006, when the CSU held a summit with leaders representing 40 California tribes to discuss strategies to build a college going culture among Native American families.
 Recommendations from the summit included the convening of regional meetings to discuss educational partnerships between CSU campuses and tribal communities.

-The following partnerships have been established by selected CSU campuses to foster relationship between tribal communities and the university:
+The following partnerships have been established by selected CSU campuses to foster relationships between tribal communities and the university:

 - CSU San Marcos Tribal Communities Initiatives

 - Humboldt State University Programs Serving American Indians/Alaska Natives & Tribes